unlock-protocol/unlock/unlock-protocol.com/blog/unlock-this-blog.md

 # Bundling

-One thing to note is that the lock we use on this blog is in no way limited to this site.
+The lock we use on this blog is in no way limited to this site.
 We could (and will, stay tuned...) re-use the lock on different sites or applications.
 As a matter of fact, you could even add *our* lock to *your* site or application, if you wanted to only grant access to people who are part of our community.
 That approach is how creators can deploy "bundles": a single lock is used on several different websites or applications!

 # Several locks